 The Company provides executive officers with annual performance-based cash bonuses, which are specifically designed to reward executives for overall corporate performance as well as individual performance in a given year.
 Corporate goals are established at the beginning of each year by the Compensation Committee with input from senior management.
 The target annual incentive bonus amounts relative to base salary vary depending on each executive's accountability, scope of responsibilities and potential impact on the Company's performance.
 Accordingly, the higher the level of control and accountability that is exercisable by an executive officer over our overall performance, the greater the percentage of the executive officer's target total cash compensation that is dependent on the annual performance-based cash bonus award.
-2015 target annual incentive bonus levels ranged from 45% to 50% of base salary for our named executive officers.
 We believe these target bonus levels for our executive officers are appropriate and consistent with our pay-for-performance compensation philosophy.
 At the end of each fiscal year, individual and corporate performance are measured versus plan and a percentage of target is fixed, which then determines the size of the total bonus pool from which annual bonus incentives are to be paid to executive officers.
 All cash bonuses are awarded retrospectively.

 Under this plan, corporate and individual goals are established at the beginning of each fiscal year by the Compensation Committee with input from senior management.
-For 2015 and 2016, executive officers, except for the Chief Executive Officer, are assigned annual incentive bonus targets with 50%-60% of the bonus attributed to corporate performance and 40%-50% based on individual performance.
-For 2015 and 2016, the annual incentive bonus for our Chief Executive Officer is based 100% on overall corporate performance.
+For 2017 and 2018, executive officers, except for the Chief Executive Officer, are assigned annual incentive bonus targets with 80% of the bonus attributed to corporate performance and 20% based on individual performance.
+For 2017 and 2018, the annual incentive bonus for our Chief Executive Officer is based 100% on overall corporate performance.
 An executive officer's target annual incentive bonus amount relative to his annual base salary is established depending on the executive officer's accountability, scope of responsibility and potential impact on the Company's performance.
-Target annual incentive bonus levels for 2015 were 45% of annual base salary for our Chief Executive Officer and 50% for all other executive officers.
+Target annual incentive bonus levels for 2017 and 2018 were 65% of annual base salary for our Chief Executive Officer and 50% for all other executive officers.
+In addition to their 2018 target bonus amounts, the executive officers are also being allowed one-time bonus opportunities related to profitability metrics and an increase in cash balance.
 At the end of each year, the Compensation Committee, with input from senior management, evaluates individual and corporate performance compared against the goals established under the plan, which determines the size of the total bonus pool from which cash bonuses are to be paid to executive officers.
-Based on this evaluation, the Compensation Committee determined to award, for service performed in 2015, our Chief Executive Officer a cash incentive bonus equal to 34% of his annual base salary, our Chief Financial Officer a cash incentive bonus equal to 40% of his annual base salary and our Chief Commercial Officer a cash incentive bonus equal to 30% of his annual base salary.
+Based on this evaluation, the Compensation Committee determined to award, for service performed in 2017, our Chief Executive Officer a cash incentive bonus equal to 9% of his annual base salary, our Chief Financial Officer a cash incentive bonus equal to 17.5% of his annual base salary and our Chief Commercial Officer a cash incentive bonus equal to 17.5% of his annual base salary.